imec-int/specifi-playground-app/app/widgets/com.mattmcfarland.fontawesome/README.md

 The widget was designed so at a very basic level it works right out of the box.
 Meaning, all you have to do is add a proper `icon` property to any view and it works.
 But not in all cases, so the purpose of this section is to explain how it works so you can have a better understanding and control over the widget and how it operates.

 Once you create a `Font Awesome Ti.Widget` it immediately parses the view it is added to for other `Ti.UI.View` objects.
 The scope of this query is limited to the widget's siblings and it/their children views (and grand children and so on).
 > As of version 1.2.0, you can disable the initial parser by adding the property `instaParse` to `false` (`eg: <Widget instaParse = "false" ...`), then use the `refresh` method to parse when you are ready.

 The `Font Awesome Ti.Widget` then applies icons to every instance of a `Ti.UI.View` object that has an `icon` property with a `fa-` prefix.
 Because MobileWeb, Android, and IOS handle View objects (such as Label, Button, Row, etc) differently, you may have to create blank labels just for icons for optimal compatibility.

 Additional methods such as add, remove, change are available for use with a widget instance so you can have additional control.
 Refer to the documentation for the comments in `widget.js` for more information.

-## License

-### Font Awesome 4.1.0

-Created by Dave Gandy

-FontAwesome.ttf is licensed under SIL OFL 1.1

-### Titanium Alloy Widget 1.2.0

-Created by Matt McFarland and Licensed under GPL

-## Changelog

-**Version 1.2.0**
-* Improved Documentation.
-* Include docs with widget.
-* Add custom icon functionality.
-* Add option to disable initial parser.
-* Mobileweb is no longer supported, but still works.

-**Version 1.1.1**
-* Fix md documentation

-**Version 1.1.0**
-* Added JS methods for adding/removing/refreshing icons.

-**Version 1.0.1-3**
-* Established symantic versioning, fixed android bugs.
-* Disregard version 4.0.3 (is actually version 1.0) - important!

-**Version 1.0.0**
-* Accidentally named version 4.0.3
-* Initial Release

 ##  FAQ